 * "Hate gets turbo-charged when those of us who bang the drum for inclusion drum out reasonable folks -- merely because their opinions don't match ours."

 Who else is "reasonable" yet demonized by segments of the diversity movement?
-I'd include professors Randall Kennedy of Harvard University and John McWhorter of Columbia University, Nadine Strossen of New York Law School, and Omar Wasow of Princeton.
+I'd include professors Randall Kennedy of Harvard University, John McWhorter of Columbia University, Nadine Strossen of New York Law School, and Omar Wasow of Princeton.

 Rivals Versus Enemies